sib-swiss/NGS-introduction-training/docs/day2/read_alignment.md

 > $ALIGNED_DIR/SRR519926.sam
 ```

-We'll go deeper into alignment statistics tomorrow, but `bowtie2` writes already some statistics to stdout.
+We'll go deeper into alignment statistics later on, but `bowtie2` writes already some statistics to stdout.
 General alignment rates seem okay, but there are quite some non-concordant alignments.
 That doesn't sound good.
 Check out the explanation about concordance at the [bowtie2 manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#concordant-pairs-match-pair-expectations-discordant-pairs-dont).
 Can you guess what the reason could be?